 The real estate market in South Africa has gone through some turbulent times.
 During the Apartheid period, the non-white immigrants from China, India, and other countries who were brought into the country to work were not allowed to own land, engage in trade, or apply for citizenship.
 The discriminatory acts compelled these immigrants to slowly begin to open their own businesses which enjoyed a growth spurt once the Apartheid period ended.
 This was the only time they were free to buy land.

 However, it was just in 2007 that the real estate market enjoyed its best year which was unfortunately followed by a 2 year dearth where property prices fell by as much as 30%.
 It was in 2010 that property prices began to pick up and remain stable.
+One could only imagine the impact this had on businesses like hotels in Durban, amongst a wide variety of others.

 Some of the factors that stalled the growth of the real estate market in the country are the bank regulations for loans and lack of good schools in some areas.
 Since South Africa does not limit or restrict foreigners from buying land in the country, there are a lot of buyers from Europe that stream in on a regular basis.
 Recently, there has been an increase in Canadian and American buyers.
 Many of them are drawn by the picturesque scenery, perfect weather, and diversity.